digideskio/support-tools/timeseries/quickstart.md

 graph, and so on.
 Multiple views maintain their own state, so for example you can have different views on the same data zoomed in to different time ranges.

+You can enable periodic refresh for viewing live data.
+You will be prompted for a refresh interval in seconds.
+The default value of 10 seconds corresponds the default mongod period for saving ftdc data.
+Specify 0 to disable live mode.

+* l to enable periodic refresh of live data

 ### Opening new views